Gauge Invariance for Classical Massless Particles with Spin: Transitive Group Actions of the Poincaré Group

-This equivalence relation is a new result.
-It is a classical-particle manifestation of gauge invariance and cuts the particle's phase space at fixed energy down to a compact extent.
-The distinct physical states of the massless particle are then characterized by a spacetime position $x^{\mu}$, a four-momentum $p^{\mu}$, and a helicity $\sigma\equiv\left(\vec p/\vecnorm{\vec p}\right)\dotprod\vec S$.
+In particular, in the same sense in which electromagnetic gauge invariance is responsible for removing unphysical spin states, and furthermore implies that all observable quantities must be gauge invariant, the equivalence relation \eqref{eq:MasslessPosEnergyEquivRelationGaugeInvarianceGeneral} cuts the classical massless particle's phase space at fixed energy down to a compact extent, with the implication that \eqref{eq:MasslessPosEnergyEquivRelationGaugeInvarianceGeneral} must be an invariance of all observable quantities.
+The distinct physical states of the massless particle are then characterized by a spacetime position $X^{\mu}$, a four-momentum $p^{\mu}$, and a helicity $\sigma\defeq\parens{\vec p/\verts{\vec p}}\dotprod\vec S$.\footnote{Note that if we permit parity transformations, which map $\sigma\mapsto-\sigma$, then we must require that the equivalence relation \eqref{eq:MasslessPosEnergyEquivRelationGaugeInvarianceGeneral} hold only for states that share the same helicity $\sigma$.}

+Components of the spin tensor $S^{\mu\nu}$ that are transverse to the particle's three-momentum $\vec p$ are not invariant under the equivalence relation \eqref{eq:MasslessPosEnergyEquivRelationGaugeInvarianceGeneral}.
+As a consequence, $S^{\mu\nu}$ cannot directly appear in Lorentz-covariant interaction terms in equations of motion that couple the particle to other systems, in close analogy with the fact that gauge invariance precludes the electromagnetic gauge potential $A_{\mu}$ from showing up directly in Lorentz-covariant field equations outside of the gauge-invariant Faraday tensor $F_{\mu\nu}\defeq\partial_{\mu}A_{\nu}-\partial_{\nu}A_{\mu}$.